billehhg/pixelArt/README.md

 background is set to ugly pink so it can easily be pulled out of gimp2 to transparency

-if all goes well Java is imbedded and just download the .exe or .linux and it'll work
+i'm too lazy to zip and post things separetely.
+Just download the whole repository as zip and take the folder you need and delete everything else.